wemake-services/jekyll-theme-hackcss/_posts/2017-09-26-attackingrustforfunandprofit.md

 ![sorry, compiler](https://imgs.xkcd.com/comics/compiler_complaint.png)

-This approach is more promising, but I think it would be difficult to do, even in a very contrived example like this.
+What about a buffer at 0x100616008 overwriting memory at 0x10000710b?
+The buffer is at a higher memory address, meaning that it would need to write backwards.
+Due to type safety, this would be difficult--indices need to be `usize.`

 ## do\_bad\_things